enkidevs/curriculum/web/html/lists/ordered-lists.md

 [View CodePen](https://codepen.io/enkidevs/pen/ajWoYZ)

-**Reversed**

-The `reversed` attribute is of type boolean and is used to specify that the items in the list are in the reversed order (3,2,1, or c,b,a).

-**Start**

-The `start` attribute was deprecated in HTML4 but reintroduced back in HTML5.
-This attribute is used to specify which number/value the list starts counting.
-No matter what numbering type is used, the starting value must be set as a number. `<ol start="3">` could be used to start the numbering at `3`, `c`, or even `III`.

 Additionally, the `<ol>` element can be nested with itself any number of times. (more on this later in the workout)

 **Best Uses:**